5 tips for becoming an eco-traveler (for real!)

-You buy organic and local?
-You have changed you habits to be more eco-responsible but find it hard to keep them up when traveling abroad?
-Here is a blog that will help you be eco-friendly wherever you go.
+You already buy organic and local.
+You've changed your habits to be more eco-responsible, but have a hard time keeping them up when traveling abroad.
+This blog will help you stay eco-friendly wherever you go.

-Everyone dreams of traveling.
-Whether it is a relaxing holidays, incredible adventures or discovering the culture of foreign countries, we must keep in mind that traveling greatly increases our ecological footprint.
-That is why eco-responsible traveling is becoming more an more popular.
+We all have big dreams of traveling.
+But whether your dream is a relaxing holiday, incredible adventure or cultural, it's important to keep in mind that traveling significantly increases your ecological footprint.
+Fortunately, eco-responsible traveling is becoming more and more popular.

-It is therefore important to limit air travel when possible.
-Traveling with a low cost airline company to a neighbouring country surely is tempting, especially when in Europe.
-It’s quick and affordable!
-However, don’t forget to take into account the extra cost for checking in luggages, the time spent going through security as well as waiting for your suitcases.
-There are several other ways to travel affordably while causing less impact on the environment.
+It is therefore important to limit air travel whenever possible.
+Quick and affordable, traveling with a low cost airline company to a neighbouring country is certainly tempting, especially when you're in Europe.
+But remember to consider the extra cost for checking bags, as well as the time spent going through security and waiting for your luggage.
+There are several other ways to travel affordably that cause less harm to the environment.

 Biking vs driving.

 Many people choose to travel by bicycle.
 This allows them to get around as they please, take breaks whenever they want, change their route and enjoy the scenery.
-Traveling by car might be a better option depending on the kind of trip and age of the travelers.
-It offers the same benefits as biking and drivers can even take turns to reach their destination faster.
+Traveling by car might be a better option, depending on the type of trip and age of the travelers.
+It offers the same benefits as biking, and drivers can even take turns to reach their destination faster.

 Public transport and carpooling

 As for ways to get around the city, many eco-friendly options are available.
 Public transit is obviously the best option since it allows you to get around town like locals do.
-Many cities, especially in Europe, also provide bike rental services comparable to those of Montreal's BIXIs.
+Many cities, especially in Europe, also provide bike rental services similar to Montreal's BIXIs.

 Traveling is expensive.
-Food options must therefore be taken into consideration.
-Going to restaurants to discover the local gastronomy is always exciting indeed but it can rapidly ruin a budget.
-This is why travelers should always bring some reusable containers and a set of utensils.
-This way you can take your restaurant left overs to go or you can also go to the grocery store and make your own lunches and snacks.
+Food options must therefore be taken into account.
+Going to restaurants to discover the local gastronomy is always exciting, but it can rapidly ruin your budget.
+To prevent this, travelers should always bring some reusable containers and a set of utensils.
+This way you can take your restaurant leftovers to go.
+You can also go to the grocery store and make your own lunches and snacks.
 No more polluting disposable containers!

-I take this opportunity to remind you that when visiting a city or a country, it is recommended to buy local, particularly from small artisans, wether it is food or souvenirs.
-You will support the local economy and the environment will thank you for it!
+I'll take this opportunity to remind you that when visiting a city or a country, whether you''re buying food or souvenirs. it is recommended to go local, and support small artisans.
+In doing so, you will support the local economy, and the environment will thank you!

 Where to sleep?

-Finally, dealing with a travel agency is not necessary in order to make an eco-friendly trip.
-All you need to do is to be aware of your environmental footprint and keep in mind all these little tips which will make your stay outside Quebec more eco-friendly.
+You don't need to go through a travel agency to plan an eco-friendly trip.
+Just be aware of your environmental footprint and follow these simple tips to make your stay outside Quebec more eco-friendly.